Irere123/twitter-clone-client/README.md

-# Getting Started with Create React App
+# Twitter Clone Client

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with [React.js](https://reactjs.org/) using Typescript and Apollo Client for fetching data from a graphql API and Sementic UI react for the UI

 ## Available Scripts